APA Format for Course Materials

 Handouts and Digital Presentations Containing Original Content

 Type the author's last name, a comma, a space, his first initial and a period.
 Make an open parenthesis.
 Enter the year in which the instructor made the handout or presentation, which will likely by the year in which you are taking the course.
 Add a close parenthesis and period.
 Type the title of the handout or presentation in sentence case.
 Citing an informal title is acceptable.
 Do not italicize the title.
 Leave a space and make an open bracket.
 Note the source's medium in sentence case.
 Add a close bracket and period.
 If the instructor gave you a hard copy of the materials, type the name of the academic department in which the instructor works.
 Add a comma and a space.
 State the name of the school.
 Add another comma and space.
 Enter the city and state in which the school is located followed by a period.
 Spell out the state name.
 If you accessed the handout or presentation online, type the phrase “Retrieved from” after the bracketed medium notation.
 Then, paste the web address for your source.
 You do not need to cite departmental, school or location information for class materials you obtained online.
-For example:

 Hamilton, A. (2013).
 The American economic system [Class handout].
 Department of Economics, Columbia University, New York, New York.